UST-QuAntiL/quantil-docs/docs/user-guide/nisq-analyzer.md

 Furthermore, it enables the automated comparison of available quantum compilers to support the selection of the most suitable compiled quantum circuit, see [below](#running-the-nisq-analyzer-for-compiler-comparison).
 ### SDKs, QPUs, and Cloud Services

-Atlas' `Software Platforms` get mapped to SDKs.
+QC Atlas' `Software Platforms` get mapped to SDKs.
 This mapping happens automatically when opening a Software Platform in the UI.

 QPUs are automatically retrieved by [QProv](https://github.com/UST-QuAntiL/qprov) a provenance system for quantum computing.